-A more immersive, relevant, future visitor experience at Gulf Islands National Seashore will build on existing success and include a balance of interpretive and educational media, programs, and services.
-Encouraging visitors to get out onto the water, islands, and seashore and find themselves within the scenic and historic landscape will require stronger partner and community relationships; more integration of science and research; and some changes to the current interpretive and educational program.
+An immersive, relevant, future visitor experience at Gulf Islands National Seashore will include a balance of interpretive and educational media, programs, and services.
+Encouraging visitors to get out onto the water, islands, and seashore and find themselves within the scenic and historic landscape will require stronger partner and community relationships; more integration of science and research; and some changes to the current interpretive and educational programs.

 Visitors will discover a range of options along the seashore that allows them to experience Gulf Islands at their own pace.
 There will be an increased emphasis on interpreting the marine resources and barrier island ecology.
 The wilderness islands will offer a slower-paced, self-directed natural and scenic experience that requires no staffing.
-In both Mississippi (Davis Bayou) and Florida (Fort Pickens), highly developed areas will be staffed yearround and feature ranger-led immersive experiences so that visitors may engage in more cultural history activities along with more active, adventurous, and recreational experiences.
+In both Mississippi (Davis Bayou) and Florida (Fort Pickens), highly developed areas will be staffed year-round and feature limited ranger-led immersive experiences so that visitors may engage in more cultural and natural activities along with more active, adventurous, and recreational experiences.